Basic Usage

 })

-// Depends on the session complex product, on the db trivial product, and on the page request data
+// Depends on the "session" complex product, on the "db" trivial product, and on the "page" request data

-const $userProfile = market.add("userProfile").product({
+const $userProfile = service("userProfile").app({

-suppliers: [$session, $database, $page],
+services: [$session, $database, $page],

 factory: ({ session, db, page }) => {